Bellevue, Alberta

-Bellevue (/ˈbɛlvjuː/) is an urban community in the Rocky Mountains within the Municipality of Crowsnest Pass in southwest Alberta, Canada.
+Bellevue (/ˈbɛlvjuː/) is an urban community perched at 4,280 feet (1,305 m) elevation in the Rocky Mountains within the Municipality of Crowsnest Pass in southwest Alberta, Canada.
 It was formerly incorporated as a village prior to 1979 when it amalgamated with four other municipalities to form Crowsnest Pass.

-Unlike some of the other communities in Crowsnest Pass, which relied on a single coal mine, Bellevue benefitted from the proximity of several successful mines and persist today despite setbacks from fire, strikes, mine accidents and fluctuations in the coal market.
+Unlike some of the other communities in Crowsnest Pass, which relied on a single coal mine, Bellevue benefitted from the proximity of several successful mines and persists today despite setbacks from fire, strikes, mine accidents and fluctuations in the coal market.

 History

 Bellevue was founded in 1905 on the flat land above the Bellevue Mine operated by the French-based West Canadian Collieries (WCC).
 Its post office opened in 1907.
 The naming of the town is credited to Elsie Fleutot, the young daughter of one of WCC's French Canadian principals, Jules J. Fleutot, after she exclaimed "Quelle belle vue!"
 (What a beautiful view!).
 In 1909, the Maple Leaf Coal Company commenced operations at the Mohawk Bituminous Mine and constructed the settlement of Maple Leaf adjacent to Bellevue.
 In 1913, WCC transferred many workers to Bellevue from its closed Lille operations.
 WCC displayed a five-ton coal boulder at the 1910 Dominion Exhibition in Calgary.

 This period of growth was not without setbacks.
 An explosion in the Bellevue Mine during a partial afternoon shift on December 9, 1910, killed 30 miners.
 In 1917, a fire destroyed most of Bellevue's business section, followed by smaller fires in 1921 and 1922.
 A shanty-town called Bush Town, or Il Bosc, below Bellevue was flooded in 1923 but persisted for several years.

 West Canadian Collieries opened the Adanac Mine at Byron Creek in 1945, but by 1957 all of the Bellevue area mines were closed.
 The tipple at Bellevue continued to process coal from WCC's Grassy Mountain open-pit, but was removed in 1962 after that operation closed.
 These closures caused a critical reduction in Bellevue's tax base.

 Bellevue finally incorporated as a village on January 1, 1957.
 The realignment of Highway 3 in the 1970s led to a decline of Bellevue's business section.
 On November 3, 1978, the Government of Alberta passed the Crowsnest Pass Municipal Unification Act, which led to the formal amalgamation of the Village of Bellevue with the Town of Blairmore, the Town of Coleman, the Village of Frank, and Improvement District (ID) No. 5 on January 1, 1979.